 This intensive, two-day Advanced Design Of Experiments workshop adds a new dimension of experimental design beyond what was taught in the two-day introductory DOE Workshop.
 Developed in response to requests from past students, this seminar introduces more advanced concepts and techniques including ANOVA (Analysis of Variance), three-level designs and Taguchi designs for handling mixed-level experiments.

 Attendees will also have an opportunity to report the instructor and fellow students the outcomes of previous experiments.
 At the end of this two-day Advanced Design Of Experiments workshop, teams of participants will plan and design their next experiment on their own designs, products and/or processes.

-Attendees should have successfully completed Jim Leonard’s two-day Introduction to Design of Experiments (DOE) Seminar or equivalent and applied some of that workshop’s designs in their own experiments.
+Attendees should have successfully completed QSG’s two-day Introduction to Design of Experiments (DOE) Seminar or equivalent and applied some of that workshop’s designs in their own experiments.
 Attendees are asked to bring to this workshop data, summaries and results of their recent experiments.

 Who Should Attend